Christopher Latham Sholes: Inventing the typewriter

 The first row was made of ivory and the second of ebony, the rest of the framework was wooden.
 Despite the evident prior art by Pratt, it was in this same form that Sholes, Glidden and Soule were granted patents for their invention on June 23, 1868 and July 14.
 The first document to be produced on a typewriter was a contract that Sholes had written, in his capacity as the comptroller for the city of Milwaukee.
-Machines similar to Sholes's had been previously used by the blind for embossing, but by Sholes's time the inked ribbon had been invented, which made typewriting in its current form possible.
+Machines similar to Sholes' had been previously used by the blind for embossing, but by Sholes' time the inked ribbon had been invented, which made typewriting in its current form possible.

 At this stage, the Sholes-Glidden-Soule typewriter was only one among dozens of similar inventions.
 They wrote hundreds of letters on their machine to various people, one of whom was James Densmore of Meadville, Pennsylvania.
 Densmore believed that the typewriter would be highly profitable, and offered to buy a share of the patent, without even having seen the machine.
 The trio immediately sold him one-fourth of the patent in return for his paying all their expenses so far.
 When Densmore eventually examined the machine in March 1867, he declared that it was good for nothing in its current form, and urged them to start improving it.
 Discouraged, Soule and Glidden left the project, leaving Sholes and Densmore in sole possession of the patent.

 Realizing that stenographers would be among the first and most important users of the machine, and therefore best in a position to judge its suitability, they sent experimental versions to a few stenographers.
 The most important of them was James O. Clephane of Washington D.C., who tried the instruments as no one else had tried them, subjecting them to such unsparing tests that he destroyed them, one after another, as fast as they could be made and sent to him.
 His judgments were similarly caustic, causing Sholes to lose his patience and temper.
 But Densmore insisted that this was exactly what they needed: